VikingVik123/Portfolio_Project/README.md

 # AUTOTRADER
-Your gateway to stressfree trading(At least how i envision it)
+Your gateway to stressfree trading

-The Data directory contains everything i've achieved so far.
-For now AutoTrader can fetch historical data in ohlcv format, stream live market data in ohlcv format and generate trading signals and run backtests, the backtest results are stored in the Performance_metrics file.
-The trading engine, telegram interface and SQlite storage are works in progress.
+The directory contains everything i've achieved so far.
+In it's current form Autotrader works on Binance testnet, it fetchs price data, calculates indicator values, generates signals and places trades based on the trading strategy.
+I'm currently working on a telegram interface which will enable monitoring and control from telegram.

 # OPERATION
-Place your Binance API token and secret key in the config.py file
+Place your Binance API token and secret key in the config.py file and run the main.py file